Last Updated: September 1, 2021

 Accessing and integrating with third-party apps and service is very easy in Canva.

-To integration, all you’ve to do is to scroll down the left toolbar and click on “More” from Canva’s Editor and from there you can simply integrate with other 3rd-party services and apps.
+To integrate, all you’ve to do is to scroll down the left toolbar and click on “More” from Canva’s Editor and from there you can simply integrate with other 3rd-party services and apps.

 Photoshop Integrations & Extensions